 Do I have to tell my insurer if I am diagnosed with cancer after taking out insurance?

-What if I haven’t taken out insurance yet?
+Do I have to mention my diagnosis if I haven’t taken out insurance yet?

 If you have cancer and you apply for insurance cover, you must inform the insurer of your condition.
 Under Australian insurance law you must tell your provider anything that may be relevant to their decision to offer you cover, so you’ll need to disclose your diagnosis when you fill out an application form.

 Positive results (which mean you’re more likely to get cancer) will typically lead to increased income protection and life insurance premiums, while negative results will usually help an insurer decide that you are no more likely to get cancer than anyone else.

 If you ever feel that you have been treated unfairly or discriminated against, you can choose to complain to:

-- The relevant anti-discrimination body in your state or territory
+The relevant anti-discrimination body in your state or territory

-- The Australian Human Rights Commission
+The Australian Human Rights Commission

 Alternatively, you can talk to a lawyer for further advice.